StSebastian/Getting-and-Cleaning-Data-Rep/README.md

-# Getting and Cleaning Data: Peer Assessments
+## Getting and Cleaning Data: Peer Assessment
+## script

-### Steps to run the code are described below
+Steps to run the code are described below
 information where to find the code in the **run_analysis.R** file are given by the *section-information*

 **Merges the training and the test sets to create one data set.**